orewafuad/ytdl-core/README.md

 These can be used to avoid age restrictions and bot errors.
 See below for instructions on how to use them.

-> [!NOTE]
-> The following methods will be deprecated and eventually removed in the next version (v5.1.x)

 ```js
 const ytdl = require('@ybd-project/ytdl-core');